pcarolan/hi-svg/README.md

 ## Polemic

-From time to time, developers must reach a point where disruption happens within the framework and not because of it.
+Once in a while developers must reach a point when disruption happens within the framework and not because of it.

-This Library's goal is to provide a set of tools that extend into an SVG powered web interface.
+This Library's goal is to extend ruby into an SVG powered web interface.

 :Pat